-- 1. An applicant with earned college credits must hold a cumulative GPA of 2.5 (on a 4.0 scale).
-This GPA is calculated from an average of all post-secondary work completed. - 2.
+- 1. An applicant with earned college credits must meet a minimum cumulative GPA requirement as determined for their intended program of study.
+This GPA requirement is calculated from an average of all post-secondary work completed.
+The minimum cumulative GPA requirements for admission to the College's programs of study are: - a.
+2.5 for all undergraduate Nursing programs EXCEPT the RN to BSN, and - b.
+2.0 for the RN to BSN program and for all other undergraduate programs. - 2.
 Transfer students must provide official transcripts from each college or university attended.
 Students who have been academically dismissed from another college/university may not be eligible for admission to Methodist College pending further evaluation by the department.

-NOTE\: Different criteria may be required for other programs.
+NOTE: Different criteria may be required for other programs.
 See the program information in the Catalog.